Serving motorists, farmers and industry

 The quality of our staff and facilities is recognized across the industry.
 In 1971, when we started repairing entire diesel engines, major companies such as Detroit Diesel, Caterpillar and Cummins made us their authorized representative; not only did we repair their machinery, we also honoured their product warranties.
 Other manufacturers followed suit, making Groupe Maska the only business of its kind in Québec.

 While Groupe Maska has been operating at full capacity since day one, its diverse operations were not all-consuming for the head office.
 Since his fondation at ST-HYACINTHE (main warehouse and head office) in 1950, Groupe Maska inc. never stop to grow.
-Indeed, GRANBY (1965), SOREL (1969), DRUMMONDVILLE (1970), COWANSVILLE (2001), BOUCHERVILLE (2011) and WATERLOO (2015) are all proud members of the whole Groupe Maska family.
+Indeed, GRANBY (1965), SOREL (1969), DRUMMONDVILLE (1970), COWANSVILLE (2001), BOUCHERVILLE (2011), WATERLOO (2015) and ST-HILAIRE (2022) are all proud members of the whole Groupe Maska family.
 In each of his locations, Groupe Maska branches strives to develop expertise tailored directly to the economic and industrial activity of its specific region.

 All products sold by Groupe Maska are available at the franchises; however, when it comes to diesel engine and generator repairs, they act as simple branches.
 In other words, customers can pay for services and drop off parts to be repaired at the franchise, but the work is done at the main shop in Saint-Hyacinthe.